michaelbui99/RocketMAN/README.md

 # References
 ## Disclaimer
-Most sounds, 3d models, particles, textures and shaders are third-party assets.
+Most sounds, 3d models (except player model and player cosmetics), particles, textures and shaders are third-party assets.

 Maps are orignal has been modelled using ProBuilder inspired by iconic TF2 Rocket Jumping maps.

-Animations are assumed to be third-part as well unless it is follows the naming convention: 'original_<SOMETHING>'
+Animations are assumed to be third-party as well unless it is follows the naming convention: 'original_<SOMETHING>'

 Code based on existing implementations has either been referenced directly in the code or below as a reference.